ENVIRONMENTAL EXCELLENCE AWARDS

 • Barbara Mason Executive Director of the Year

-Named in honor of the founder of the Keep Georgia Beautiful Foundation, this recognizes an affiliate leader with a profound commitment to making our state cleaner, greener, and more beautiful.
+Named in honor of the founder of the Keep Georgia Beautiful Foundation, this award recognizes an affiliate leader with a profound commitment to making our state cleaner, greener, and more beautiful.
 This person inspires others, implements innovative programming, and has an established record of creating lasting, positive change.

 • Lynn Cobb Student of the Year